Protecting and restoring waterscapes on the Agulhas Plain

 If you love the outdoors, the Nuwejaars Wetlands Special Management Area (NWSMA) is a must-visit, offering a special natural world – including threatened animals and Critically Endangered fynbos and renosterveld.
 It’s a paradise for birders, with the Agulhas Plains birding project identifying more than 300 species.
 There are a range of places to overnight – from more rustic and private accommodation, to luxurious homes and cottages.
 The Nuwejaars Wetlands SMA members include wineries in the Agulhas Wine Triangle.

-Tours CLOSED for the winter season
+Tours OPEN for the summer season

 Sunset Wildlife Tour